-Almost 150 years after the condition was first recognised, the cause of multiple sclerosis remains a mystery.
-The theory that is widely held is that MS is an autoimmune disease - where the immune system, which should only target invading germs, turns on the body's own tissues.
-In the case of multiple sclerosis, the immune system attacks myelin, the fatty protein that covers nerves in the central nervous system.
+The most widely held theory is that MS is an autoimmune disease - where the immune system, which should only target invading germs, turns on the body's own tissues.
+In the case of multiple sclerosis, the immune system attacks myelin, the fatty protein that covers the nerves in the central nervous system.
 It is thought that, in people who have an underlying genetic tendency, MS is triggered by other risk factors, such as a viral infection, smoking, or a lack of vitamin D.

 In the early part of the twentieth century research was focused on the idea that multiple sclerosis was directly caused by an infectious agent.
 This work failed to find any positive results.
 Subsequent research, which still continues, has worked on the theory that, rather than being an immediate cause, an infection acts as a trigger which sets off a train of events in some people that develops into MS over a period of time.

 A number of viruses have been investigated, including chicken pox, measles, mumps, canine distemper and a number of herpes viruses.
-Recent research has been looking at the Epstein Barr virus (EBV), a common virus that causes glandular fever in some people.
+Recent research has been looking at the Epstein-Barr Virus (EBV), a very common virus that causes glandular fever in some people.
 However, if there is a particular virus or combination of viruses that trigger MS, they still have to be identified.

 It is known that multiple sclerosis is more common in countries further from the equator.
 One explanation for this observation may be that a lower exposure to sunlight results in a higher incidence of MS.